 There are, of course, ways in which

-There are two more levels – the ‘Funds Fan’ level at £13.99, which has lower fund fees on each transaction, and the ‘Super Investor’ level, starting at £19.99 per month and which lowers fees to £3.99 per transaction.
+Then there is the ‘Super Investor’ level, starting at £19.99 per month and which lowers fees to £3.99 per transaction.

 Commission rates and bond fees tend to be fairly low here, and what’s more, you won’t have to pay fines if you leave your account inactive.